zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 New ODS 11.0
 ------------

-Beta 1 features a new ODS 11.0 which is wholly incompatible with the ODS 11.0 used by the previous alpha releases.
+Firebird 2.0 features a new ODS 11.0 which is wholly incompatible with the ODS 11.0 used by the previous alpha releases.

-If you are installing Beta 1 for the first time and you already have a Firebird 2 alpha installed it is recommended that you install into a fresh directory.
+If you are installing this release of Firebird 2.0 for the first time over a previously installed Firebird 2 alpha it is recommended that you install into a fresh directory.
 This is because an uninstall will preserve the existing security2 database.
 However this older version uses an incompatible ODS so you will be unable to connect to the server.

 Installation on systems with Firebird 1.5